22Neves/devsite-docs/guides/mp-point/landing.en.md

 > RED_MESSAGE
 >
 > Mercado Pago is evolving the way we integrate, and we're now offering a new API for integrations with Mercado Pago Point, which will replace the current one.
-If you're integrating this payment solution for the first time, we recommend using the endpoints of the new Orders API.
-If you already have an integration with Point, you will soon receive more information about the migration process.
+If you're integrating this payment solution for the first time, we recommend using the [endpoints of the new Orders API](/developers/en/reference/order/in-person-payments/point/terminal/get). <br>
+> If you already have an integration with Point, you will soon receive more information about the migration process.

 --- mini_landing_separator ---